One Small Shift Toward Stillness

-As we meditate, we are practicing how to quiet the mind as we intentionally train the brain to do so.
+To meditate, we embrace curiosity, not judgement.
+We detach from outcome.
+We create distance from our thoughts and emotions, so we are no longer trapped in the stories of the mind.
+We repeat this distancing process over and over.
+This is the practice.
+As we meditate, we intentionally train the brain to create a habit or reflex of a gentle single focus.
 The brain has the capacity to change in response to repeated experience.
 This ability is called neuroplasticity.
-The more we meditate, the more we are able to rewire the brain to make meditation easier.
+The more we meditate, the more we are able to strengthen circuits in the brain to make meditation easier.

-In meditation we usually focus on one concept, like our breath.
-Each time a thoughts arises, we can release it and come back to our breath.
-As we notice the thought arising, we can tag it, deeming it a “thought,” and releasing it.
-This is how we train our mind to release thoughts.
-This is meditation; the intention of quieting the mind, without judgement, with curiosity, and compassion.
+In meditation we can choose an anchor, such as our breath, to be our single focus.
+Each time a thought arises, we learn to release it and come back to the anchor.
+As we become more aware, we notice the thought arising, we can then name it, deeming it a “thought,” and releasing it.
+This is the ongoing process of quieting the mind, without judgement, with curiosity, and with compassion.
 Self compassion is an important quality of meditation.
-Go easy on yourself.
+Go easy on yourself as you meditate.

 Remember; meditation is always a practice, and never a perfection.
 For this reason, meditation is truly for everyone.
 The most daunting meditation is often the first.
 The battle is getting your tush on the cush(cushion.)
 Once you’ve meditated even one time, you’ve begun the practice.
 You cannot fail at meditating.
 You can only fail to try.